onwongjan2002/CKA-Certification-Course-2025/Day 31/README.md

 ---

-### **Extra Considerations**:

-1. **OIDC-based Authentication**:
-   For more scalable and manageable access, consider using **OIDC** (OpenID Connect) for authentication instead of certificates, especially if you have a large number of users.

-2. **RBAC Permissions**:
-   You can refine Seema’s permissions as needed by adjusting her **Role** or adding more permissions.
-Ensure that roles are tightly scoped to minimize privilege escalation risks.

----

 This approach provides Seema with the necessary permissions to interact with the Kubernetes cluster securely while keeping her certificate valid for a reasonable period (90 days).
 The steps are designed to be both secure and practical for production environments.